sinduff/DataRep_Project/ReadMe.md

 1. A web application project
 2. A third party API project

-The author evaluated both options and has chosen to undertake option 1, namely the **Web applicaiton project**.
+The author evaluated both options and has chosen to undertake option 1, namely the **Web application project**.

 As per the project brief, a git-hub file was created, and a link was shared for submission.
+The server.py and eeDAO.py files use CRUD operations to complete the updates to the server and database respectively.
+CRUD operations used for the purpose of the project are:

+**INSERT PICTURE HERE**

 The project conists of a number of files, namely